 Norfolk Country Garden

-A large estate in Greenville, South Carolina has many mature trees that create much-needed shade during the hot summer months.
-For this shady side terrace, The Collins Group used stone pavers planted with vivid green Mazus.
+A large estate in Greenville, South Carolina, has many mature trees that create much-needed shade during the hot summer months.
+For this shady side terrace, The Collins Group, Inc. used stone pavers planted with vivid green Mazus.
 Other plants include mondo grass and autumn ferns.
-The blue and green chairs bring bright colors to the space.Continue to 13 of 16 below.
+The blue and green chairs bring bright colors to the space.Continue to 12 of 15 below.

 Greek Revival Mod